 Use Online Tools

 Is one of your players moving away or traveling for an extended period of time?
-If you just hate to lose that player try connecting that player into your game over Skype or Google Hangouts.
+If you just hate to lose that player try connecting that player into your game over Discord, Skype or Google Hangouts.
 I’ve seen some face to face groups use Roll20 for their remote players.
 Being the odd person out can be frustrating, but for some groups this can work well and keep long time friends playing forever.
 Maybe your entire group is slowly drifting apart and getting busy.
 Reconnecting using an online tabletop could be the fix to get everyone around the table playing after the kids go to bed and avoiding the long commute via plane, train or automobile.

 Ask for Feedback